New publications

-New therapeutic target discovered for treatment of treatment-resistant melanoma
+New therapeutic target discovered for the treatment of therapy-resistant melanoma

 All iLive content is medically reviewed or fact checked to ensure as much factual accuracy as possible.